lightningkite/django-lightingkite/docs/notifications.md

 # introduction

-A notification library for sending notifications across a variety of deleivery channels.
+A notification library for sending notifications across a variety of delivery channels.

 ## implement a notification.